ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * AoE (Area of Effect): Actions that affect every target in a specified area.
 AoE heals heal all allies in a circle around their source.
 AoE damage abilities affect all enemies in an area specified by the ability; enemies can perform AoE attacks too.
 * HP (Health Points): Your life.
 Don’t let this hit 0.
 * MP (Mana Points): The resource that allows you to cast spells.
+* Lily (Lillies): Refers to your healing that requires your Lily job gauge

 # Role Actions